PocketBase4J/pocketbase4j/README.md

 # pocketbase4j

-**pocketbase4j** is an open-source project that aims to provide an easy-to-use interface for accessing [pocketbase.io](https://pocketbase.io)'s API's from your Java applications.
+**pocketbase4j** is an open-source project that aims to provide an easy-to-use interface for accessing [pocketbase.io](https://pocketbase.io)'s APIs from your Java applications.

 ## Installation